-Outcome Indicators Baseline Target End Term Indicator 1.1 Increase in number of households with sustained coverage from improved water services in Turkana West because of the DE 12 % Access to water in Turkana West 6,000 households reached with sustained water services The target was 100% achieved.
-Approximately 10,900 households receive water services because of WLP Indicator 1.2 Increase in number of households with sustained coverage from improved sanitation services in Turkana West because of the DE 15 % Access to water in Turkana West 4,000 new households reached with sustained sanitation services The target was 100% achieved.
-Approximately 4,050 households have access to sustainable sanitation services due to WLP.
-Also, 4180 school pupils had access to improved sanitation meeting MoH standards Indicator 1.3 Increase in area implemented under improved water resources management planning (as SCMP or other water and range management arrangements) in Turkana West because of the DE No catchment management plan for Tarach River implemented under improved water resources management planning The target was 100% achieved.
+Outcome Indicators Target End Term Indicator 1.1 Increase in number of households with sustained coverage from improved water services in Turkana West because of the DE 6,000 households reached with sustained water services The target was 100% achieved.
+Approximately 10,900 households received water services because of WLP Indicator 1.2 Increase in number of households with sustained coverage from improved sanitation services in Turkana West because of the DE 4,000 new households reached with sustained sanitation services The target was 100% achieved.
+Approximately 4,050 households had access to sustainable sanitation services due to WLP.
+Also, 4180 school pupils had access to improved sanitation meeting MoH standards Indicator 1.3 Increase in area implemented under improved water resources management planning (as SCMP or other water and range management arrangements) in Turkana West because of the DE implemented under improved water resources management planning The target was 100% achieved.
 An estimated 12,597.5km2 of new catchment put under improved water resources planning